JosephLai241/nomad/README.md

 # Rootless Mode

 Rootless mode is the TUI (terminal UI) mode that allows you to dynamically interact with directory trees.

+# Configuration/Customization

+You can configure/customize `nomad` *without* the hassle of creating your own configuration file in the correct directory.

 # Inspirations